WxBDM/PyNimbus/README.md

 # spc_storm_reports
 This reads in the SPC storm reports .csv file (found here: https://www.spc.noaa.gov/climo/reports/today.html) and then seperates into 3 pandas dataframes based upon the hazard.

+Pandas allows the user to input the url of the csv.
+Sometimes, a SSL SSV3 handshake alert error will pop up.
+This class prevents this error from showing up by using requests.

 # Outputs
 If there are no reports for that day, the dataframe will look as such:
 ```